-- 1. Ensure the moulds and ingots are cool enough to handle. - 2.
-Remove the ingots by disassembling the moulds.
+- 1. The technician will ensure the moulds and ingots are cool enough to handle. - 2.
+They will remove the ingots by disassembling the moulds.
 Note any surface features. - 3.
-Cut the ingots in half length-ways using the cut-off machine, with the assistance of the Junior Demonstrator.. - 4.
+They will cut the ingots in half length-ways using the cut-off machine. - 4.
 Grind one half of each ingot on successively finer grades of SiC paper for macroetching.
 Use plenty of water as a lubricant and gradually reduce the pressure as the paper grade becomes finer.